nanoMLMS/snowWiki/docs/install.md

     python -m venv snowenv
     .\snowenv\Scripts\activate
     ```
-Note that pySNOW b default requires a version of python >= 3.12, however users can optionally try to change this in the **pyproject.toml** file, this however has not been tried and might result in unwanted behaviour.
+Note that pySNOW b default requires a version of python >= 3.9, however users can optionally try to change this in the **pyproject.toml** file, this however has not been tried and might result in unwanted behaviour.
+Going below python 3 is sure to cause issues due to syntax differences.

 After creating and activating the virtual environment you can clone the repository (or download the code as a zip and uncompressing it in any deisred location):